amber-smalltalk/amber-documentation/getting-started/1-installing-amber.md

 ### The bower component

+The npm package doesn't provide the JavaScript files required to load Amber in a page.
+This is instead provided by the bower package.

 [Bower](http://bower.io) is a package manager for the web.
 It makes it easy to manage dependencies in your application including